hjinlucas/book-data-pipeline/README.md

 # 📚 Book Data Pipeline

-A modern web application for managing and transforming book metadata, built with Next.js and MongoDB.
+The Book Data Pipeline is a collaborative project developed at Northeastern University, specifically designed to enhance and streamline [ReMo](https://remo.app/)'s book metadata management system.
+It is a modern web application for managing and transforming book metadata, built with Next.js and MongoDB.

 ## ✨ Features